All information on this page is current as of June 6, 2021. As changes occur, this page will be updated to reflect the latest information.

 - If a parent does “speak up”, others need to respect the parent’s personal comfort level and boundaries with the utmost love and grace, not thinking less of anyone.

 - Masks need to be properly worn, fully covering both nose and mouth.
+Masks may be removed while children are seated during snack time.
 Attendees and volunteers need to bring their own masks; however, church provided masks will be on-hand if a child needs a replacement.

 - Parents are welcome to accompany their children in KidZone providing they follow all protocols in place.

-- All Leaders, workers and children will wear masks (note the exception listed under KidZone CHECK-IN, A1)
+- All Leaders, workers and children will wear masks, unless seated and during seated snack-time.

 - Social distancing of 6 feet apart is to be maintained unless the teacher or child is unmasked.
 If unmasked, then 12 feet distance is to be maintained.